cis3296s22/prj-03-tetris/README.md

 - Statistics: This section shows player('s) various data about the game.

 # How to run
- -Download the latest release from repository, Uncompress the files and open tetris.html file.
+ - Download the latest release from repository, Uncompress the files and open tetris.html file.

 # How to Use the Project